-Robert Gage is head of the firm’s real estate practice and advises clients on matters including acquisitions, finance, leasing, construction and general commercial and non-profit organization law.
+Robert Gage is the former head of the firm’s real estate practice and advises clients on matters including acquisitions, finance, leasing, construction and general commercial and non-profit organization law.

 Mr. Gage has been counsel on transactions that include the sale of Pepco Holdings, Inc.’s Conectiv Energy’s 19-plant power generation subsidiary; acquisition and development of headquarter facilities for the National Academy of Sciences; the American Center for Physics and the Potomac Electric Power Company; the development of Bridgemarket in New York City; the development of the Washington Nationals’ baseball stadium on behalf of the D.C.
 Sports & Entertainment Commission; the development of Olde Towne, Raleigh, NC; the redevelopment of The Brookings Institution’s headquarters and property; and the master leases of Union Station by Union Station Redevelopment Corporation, lessee from the United States Government of Washington, DC’s Union Station.